63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 2. AWS SAM CLI installed
 3. Git installed
 4. Configured AWS profile with valid credentials
+5. GitHub CLI installed if you are using GitHub as your repo provider

 These instructions assume you have an AWS account, AWS CLI, SAM, and profile configuration set up.
 They also assume a Linux-like environment and CLI.
 On Windows you can use Git Bash or Windows Subsystem for Linux (WSL).
 And finally, you should have a familiarity with AWS CLI, SAM, and git.